cobbtrades/sports-predictions/README.md

 Support the project: If you find this project useful, you can support it by [Buying Me A Coffee](https://www.buymeacoffee.com/cobbtradesg)

-© 2024 Cobb's MLB ML Predictions.
+© 2024 Cobb's ML Predictions.
 All rights reserved.